Deepest Cuts for Benders Decomposition: Deepest Benders Cuts

-Note that, as given in the proof of Proposition~\ref{pro:Lq-distance}, we may extend the definition of deepest cuts by replacing the denominator in \eqref{distance-Lp} with general norms (e.g., a composition of $\ell_p$-norms with different $p$ for different subsets of the components of $(\pi_0 {\ff}^{\top}-{\pp}^{\top} B,\pi_0)$).
-However, for clarity and simplicity of exposition, we restrict consideration in the remainder of this paper to standard $\ell_p$-norms.
+\end{proposition} \begin{remark} As given in the proof of Proposition~\ref{prop:Lq-distance}, we may extend the definition of deepest cuts by replacing the denominator in \eqref{distance-Lp} with general norms (e.g., a composition of $\ell_p$-norms with different $p$ for different subsets of the components of $({\BFpi}^{\top} B-\pi_0 {\ff}^{\top},\pi_0)$).
+However, for clarity and simplicity of exposition, we restrict consideration in the remainder of this paper to standard $\ell_p$-norms. \end{remark}

 Some choices of $p$ for $\ell_p$-deepest cuts merit special attention.
-In particular, for $p=1$ and ${p=\infty}$, $d_{\ell p}$ defined by \eqref{distance-Lp} measures the $\ell_{\infty}$ and $\ell_1$ distance of $(\hat{\yy},\hat{\eta})$ from the hyperplane $\hp({\pp},\pi_0)$, respectively.
-As we will show in Section~\ref{sec:reformulations-lp}, these norms are in general computationally favorable over the $\ell_2$-norm since they result in linear separation subproblems.
+In particular, for $p=1$ and ${p=\infty}$, $d_{\ell_p}$ defined by \eqref{distance-Lp} measures the $\ell_{\infty}$ and $\ell_1$ distance of $(\hat{\yy},\hat{\eta})$ from the hyperplane $\hp({\BFpi},\pi_0)$, respectively.
+As given in Appendix~\ref{app:reformulations-lp}, these norms are in general computationally favorable over the $\ell_2$-norm since they result in linear separation subproblems.

-As well, note that $\pi_0$ is the coefficient of $\eta$ and ${\pp}^{\top}B-\pi_0 {\ff}^{\top}$ is the coefficient of ${\yy}$ in the cut ${\pp}^{\top}{\bb}\le ({\pp}^{\top}B-\pi_0 {\ff}^{\top}){\yy}+\pi_0\eta$.
+As well, note that $\pi_0$ is the coefficient of $\eta$ and ${\BFpi}^{\top}B-\pi_0 {\ff}^{\top}$ is the coefficient of ${\yy}$ in the cut ${\BFpi}^{\top}{\bb}\le ({\BFpi}^{\top}B-\pi_0 {\ff}^{\top}){\yy}+\pi_0\eta$.
 Therefore, deepest cuts effectively cut off the point $(\hat{\yy},\hat{\eta})$ while minimizing the coefficients of the variables in the produced constraint.
 In particular, when the $\ell_1$-norm is employed, producing deepest cuts mimics the idea of producing maximally nondominated Benders cuts introduced by \cite{sherali2013generating}, where the cut is maximally nondominated in the sense typically used in the cutting-plane theory for integer programs.